sib-swiss/server-log-analytics/README.md

 `
 ```

+### Parquet (Required)

+Option 1, Convert Parequet is required to proceed further.
+This converstion will convert the "raw log files" to a structured / indexed format for fast analysis.

+### Insights report
-Option 2: generates report to be integrated in insights
+This option will generate a report to be included in Insights

-Option 3: script unique IPs - genereate
+### Distinct IPs
+This will produce a file with all distinct IPs

 ### script insights - genereate
 ```shell